thetillhoff/workshop/docs/labs/lab_cleanup.md

 ## Summary

 By following these steps, you will ensure that all resources created during the labs are properly cleaned up, avoiding unnecessary costs.
-The `pulumi destroy` command is the primary method for clean-up, but manual verification steps are provided for completeness.
+The `cdk destroy --all` command is the primary method for clean-up, but manual verification steps are provided for completeness.
 Always double-check your AWS account to confirm all resources have been removed.